 In the case of the North Coast, all the available funds were allocated to a variety of projects, but one of those projects has been abandoned, and the amount advanced to it has been returned to the CST.
 Those funds will be made available for other projects.
-Several applicants that had requested funding previously but had been turned down due to a lack of funds will be contacted and asked to re-apply
+Several applicants that had requested funding previously but had been turned down due to a lack of funds have been contacted and asked to re-apply.
+We are currently working with three of those applicants, and hope to have a North Coast Regional Steering Committee meeting in November to reallocate the funds that were freed up when the previously approved project was abandoned.

-Significant progress has been made to date with in the Central Coast RSC, but there are still some unallocated funds.
+Significant progress has also been made to date with in the Central Coast RSC, but there are still some unallocated funds committed to the Wuikinuxv and the Nuxalk First Nations..